 Your Guide to Cable TV Cord-Cutting

-Services like Amazon Instant Video, Google Play or iTunes sell individual TV episodes for $1.99 to $3.99, and sometimes season passes that save you a few dollars versus buying each episode separately.
-These usually can be purchased within a few hours after the show's original air time.
+Services like Amazon Instant Video, Google Play or iTunes sell individual TV episodes for $2 to $4, and sometimes season passes that save you a few dollars versus buying each episode separately.
+These usually can be purchased within a few hours after the show's original airtime.

 MORE: Best TVs 2014

 How do those costs stack up to a cable or satellite bill?
 The average cable TV bill is expected to reach $123 per month in 2015, or a stunning $1,476 per year (estimate by the NPD Group).
 At four episodes per month, a hit show like The Walking Dead could be had for $12 per month.
 For the money you pay for cable TV, you could afford:

 - A subscription to Netflix streaming ($9 per month, or $108 per year), which provides TV shows, movies and a fast-growing roster of original shows, such as Orange is the New Black.

 - A subscription to Hulu Plus ($8 per month, or $96 per year), for programs from ABC, Fox, NBC, the BBC and other networks.

 - A subscription to Amazon Prime ($99 per year), for original programs such as Alpha House, HBO's back catalog, movies and other TV shows, including many children's programs.

 - A subscription to CBS All Access ($6 per month, or $76 per year).

 - Five television series with 20 episodes per season at $3 each ($300).